haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-topics/gulp-sass.md

   - Tools
 ---

 By default, Magento uses [Less](http://lesscss.org/) for themes styling.
-But you can use other stylesheet languages that can be compiled (processed) to CSS.
-For example, Sass is a popular alternative.
+But you can use other stylesheet languages that can be compiled (processed) to CSS. 例如， Sass is a popular alternative.

 If you decide not to use Less and the default [Magento UI库]({{ page.baseurl }}/frontend-dev-guide/css-topics/theme-ui-lib.html), you need to create your own theme from scratch and use an alternative preprocessor.
 This topic describes how to configure and use the [Gulp](http://gulpjs.com/) task runner and the gulp-sass package for the Sass preprocessor.